-Connecticut voters go to the polls on Tuesday November 6, 2018 to vote for governor, lieutenant governor, attorney general, comptroller, secretary of the state, treasurer, one of two U.S. Senators, all five Connecticut members of the U.S. House of Representatives, and all 187 members of the state General Assembly.
+Connecticut voters go to the polls on Tuesday November 3, 2020 to vote for U.S. president, all five Connecticut members of the U.S. House of Representatives, and all 187 members of the state General Assembly.

 Where Do You Vote?